If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 - Comes with a bulky plastic sheath

-If you’re after a backpacking hatchet that is really small but still gets the job done then this is a great option.
+If you’re after a camp axe that is really small but still gets the job done then this is a great option.

 The forged steel axe head has a razor sharp blade that stays sharp even after plenty of use.